Historically, embargoed press releases are a controversial subject in the world of journalism.

 When you first reach out to a journalist, inform them that you have important news to share before you’ve sent the embargoed press release.
 In this situation, only share a sneak peek or a portion of the narrative that you’re comfortable making public.
 At this point, don’t reveal the publication date unless the client specifically requests it.

-An exclusive should not be confused with a press release that has been embargoed.
+An exclusive should not be confused with a press release that is embargoed.
 An exclusive is similar to a leak in that it is usually delivered to one or two reporters who will cover the news right away.
 Make it clear that the information provided is part of an embargoed press release and that media outlets are not permitted to publish it yet.

 2) Put it in writing